lemoynelibrary/lemoyne/wordpress/README.md

 ## Docker set up for testing

 To test my theme locally, I am running Wordpress and MySQL inside a Docker container on my Macintosh.
-I'm using Docker Container rather than running commands on the command line since the set up is pretty complicated.
-A `docker-compose.yml` file contains the following directives:
+I'm using [Docker Compose](https://docs.docker.com/compose/) rather than running commands on the command line.
+With all the details that have to be accounted for, it would be too easy to make a mistake.

+The `docker-compose.yml` file I created contains the following directives:

 ```
 version: '3'